The Future Is Human, Not Technological

 AI Adoption Is Change Management

-In his article“From Principles to Pavement: How to Inscribe Responsible AI Into Your Org,” Charley Johnson highlights an important but often-overlooked reality: adopting AI means intervening in an existing sociotechnical system, not simply installing new software.
+In his article, “From Principles to Practice: How Organizations Can Actually Live Their Responsible AI Commitment,” Charley Johnson highlights an important but often-overlooked reality: adopting AI means intervening in an existing sociotechnical system, not simply installing new software.
 AI inevitably touches the underlying elements of that system, such as relationships, incentives, norms, assumptions, and authority structures.

 In practice, this means AI adoption (or any new technology), should be approached as an organizational change management effort, not solely an IT upgrade.
 Governments must examine their workflows, culture, values, and historical patterns before introducing AI.
 Without this reflection, AI will reinforce whatever already exists in the system, including any inefficiencies, inequities, biases, or bottlenecks.